Plates may be applied in various modes according to the function required. These include:

 Especially with multifragmentary fractures, the use of an external fixator, or distractor, can provide alignment and temporary stability for bridge plating without disturbing the soft tissues at the fracture zone.

-Proximal and distal pins should be inserted carefully in order not to interfere with the later plating procedure. zone may facilitate reduction.
+Proximal and distal pins should be inserted carefully in order not to interfere with the later plating procedure.

 Fix the plate to the bone using either conventional screws inserted in neutral mode or locking head screws.

-5. Buttress (antiglide) plate
+5. Buttress (antiglide) plates

 Buttress plates are often used to supplement lag screw fixation of metaphyseal shear or split fractures in the metaphyseal regions.